An emerging Butterfly, that wasn’t blue.

 The photo was taken by my young daughter, using a mobile phone.

 It was a very cute moment, and quite a stunning situation, a first time for me, holding a Butterfly on my finger tips.

-The moment ignited a passion for my daughter to, maybe, become a famous photographer when she grew up.
+The moment ignited a passion for my daughter to maybe, become a famous photographer when she grows up.
 I told her, she certainly has a good eye for a photo.
 I truly believe in supporting the dreams of others, because who knows, with enough encouragement and support anything can happen.

 My daughter told her brother,

 “It was certainly a new born Butterfly, because it was very happy to sit on mum’s fingertips to dry out.”

 How trusting the Butterfly was to have landed on my fingertips.
 Anything could have happened.
 The hand could have belonged to a person that didn’t support, nor encourage or care, and that little life may have ended as soon as it had began.

 I am so pleased this Butterfly trusted me, and we were all happy to let it go, and watch it fly away to find somewhere higher to dry, to be.

 It was certainly an inspiring moment on so many levels, (many changes affect the life of a Butterfly,) and on this day, I wished it well.